How to free up RAM: 15+ effective methods for Windows and Mac

 Whether you’re using a Mac or a Windows computer, these tips will come in handy if you’re still struggling to free up RAM.

 It can take a lot of time and energy to diagnose your RAM shortage and solve the problem.
-Thankfully, there are programs that are built to do the work for you, clearing unnecessary information and unused files to help you free up and optimize your RAM.
+Thankfully, some programs, like Norton Utilities Ultimate, are built to clear away unnecessary information and unused files automatically, which helps you free up and optimize your RAM.

-Of course, it’s important to be cautious when downloading any software from the internet.
-Remember to do your research and check ratings before downloading any RAM-cleaning software to ensure you aren’t downloading any malicious software.
-You’ll also want to be sure you know what these programs will be deleting to ensure that they don’t remove anything you might need.
+You’ll also want to know what these programs will be deleting to ensure that they don’t remove anything you might need.

 2. Locate and eliminate malware

 Even if you’re highly cautious about what you download, malware can find its way onto your device.
-This can put your personal information at risk of theft, but it can also rob you of your RAM.
-Try downloading reliable antivirus software to scan for malicious software and rid your device of it.
+This can put your personal information at risk of theft and also rob you of your RAM.

 3. Install more RAM

-If you’re wondering how to increase RAM, the answer is to physically install more.
-RAM is physical memory and thus can only be added by inserting physical sticks into your computer.
+If all else fails, you can always consider physically installing more RAM.
+RAM is physical memory and can only be added by inserting physical sticks into your computer.

 Can I download more RAM?

-Unfortunately, RAM cannot be downloaded.
-It’s important not to trust anything claiming to help you download more RAM, because this isn’t how RAM works.
-As previously mentioned, it must be physically purchased and installed into your computer’s hardware.
+You cannot download RAM.
+While using newer versions of programs can increase your download speeds, it’s important to know that anything claiming to help you download more RAM is a scam, because this isn’t how RAM works.
+You must purchase and physically install RAM into your computer’s hardware.

-To tell what kind of RAM you have, navigate to the window you use to see how much RAM you have (“About This Mac” for Mac and the Memory tab of the Task Manager for Windows).
-Along with how much RAM you have, you should be able to see whether you have DDR3 or DDR4 on this window.
+To tell what kind of RAM you have, navigate to the window you use to see how much RAM you have (About This Mac for Mac and the Memory tab of the Task Manager for Windows).
+Along with how much RAM you have, you should be able to see what type of RAM you have.

 How do I stop high RAM usage?

-To stop high RAM usage, start small by quitting programs you aren’t using, restarting your computer, uninstalling unneeded programs, and scanning for any malware that may be on your device.
-If this doesn’t work, consider downloading a RAM cleaning software or even installing more RAM.
+To stop high RAM usage, quit programs you aren’t using, restart your computer, uninstall unneeded programs, and scan for malware.
+If that doesn’t help free up your RAM, consider downloading RAM cleaning software or installing more RAM.

 Editorial note: Our articles provide educational information for you.
 Our offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about Cyber Safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.
 The Norton and LifeLock brands are part of Gen Digital Inc.